PublicSoftTools

 Example: a jacket costs $68 after a 15% discount.
 Original price = $68 / (1 − 0.15) = $68 / 0.85 = $80.

-Comparing fixed vs percentage discounts
+Comparing fixed vs percentage discounts fairly

-Retailers: floor pricing before discounting
+Retailers: floor pricing before publishing a sale

 Is 30% off the same as taking 30% of the price?

-Yes.
-“30% off” means you subtract 30% of the original price.
-The final price is 70% of the original.
-Taking “30% of the price” gives the amount you save, not the amount you pay — a common source of confusion.
+Yes, but be precise about what you mean.
+“30% off” means you subtract 30% of the original price — the final price is 70% of the original.
+“Taking 30% of the price” gives the amount you save, not the amount you pay.
+The final paying price is always 100% minus the discount percentage.

 What does “buy one get one 50% off” mean in effective discount terms?